A B C D E F GH I JK LMN O P QR S T U VWXYZ

 Common Law trademark - Under US law, a trademark is created by use in commerce - that is, selling goods bearing the mark, or performing services in connection with the mark.
 Unregistered trademarks created by use in commerce are protected under state law, and are referred to as "common law trademarks" (as opposed to "registered trademarks").

-Community Trademark - trademark registered under the European Union trademark registration system, administered by OHIM.
+Community Trademark - trademark registered under the European Union trademark registration system, administered by EUIPO.
 The Community trade mark (CTM) was introduced in 1996 to cover the whole of the European Union and is valid in all Member States (27 of them, as of January 2007).

 Composite Mark - a mark which includes both a word mark and a design.
 The FTD mark, shown above, is a composite of the letters "FTD" and the Mercury-holding-flowers design.